rachzn/rachzn/README.md

-- 👋 Hi, I’m @rachzn
+- 👋 Hi, I’m racheal
-- 👀 I’m interested in front end dev,UX/UI design and cybersecurity
+- 👀 I’m interested in Front End dev, UX/UI design and cybersecurity
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning Firebase
 - 💞️ I’m looking to collaborate on any creative projects.
-- 📫 How to reach me @rachealtanac@gmail.com.
+- 📫 How to reach me rachealtanac@gmail.com.
-- 😄 Pronouns: she/her
+- 😄 Pronouns: she/her/they
-- ⚡ Fun fact:
+- ⚡ Fun fact: im building an application about recipes whilst surviving on whatever is the easiest to cook😅

 <!---
 rachzn/rachzn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.